Back to top

 Location Average Salary Key Features

-City of London £92,500 Financial heart of the UK, many high-paying tech roles in fintech and banking
+City of London £95,000+ Financial heart of the UK; high-paying fintech and banking tech roles

-Central London £70,000 Hub for creative agencies and tech firms, high concentration of web development roles
+Central London £70,000 – £75,000 Hub for creative agencies and tech firms; high concentration of web development roles

 3. Your Speciality: Not All Code is Created Equal

-Different types of web developers can command different salaries:
+Different types of web developers command different salaries in 2026:

 Developer Type Salary Range Key Information